-2. Locate the M.2 (NGFF) connector on your motherboard.
+2. Locate the M.2 connector (NGFF1 or NGFF2) on the motherboard.

 KMPA-U16 NGFF connectors

 - 3. Select an appropriate screw hole on the motherboard for your M.2 card, then secure the bundled stand to the motherboard. - 4.
 Insert the M.2 into the M.2 (NGFF) slot, then secure it using the bundled screw.